Why Does Most Leaves Appear Green

 Q: Can leaves be green even without sunlight?

 A: While sunlight is essential for photosynthesis and chlorophyll production, some plants can maintain green leaves in low-light conditions by producing more chlorophyll.
-However, prolonged lack of sunlight will eventually lead to a decrease in chlorophyll and yellowing of leaves.
+That said, prolonged lack of sunlight will eventually lead to a decrease in chlorophyll and yellowing of leaves.

 Q: Are there any plants that don't have green leaves?

 A: Yes, there are some plants that lack chlorophyll and do not have green leaves.
-These plants are often parasitic or saprophytic, obtaining their nutrients from other plants or decaying organic matter.
+But these plants are often parasitic or saprophytic, obtaining their nutrients from other plants or decaying organic matter.
 Examples include certain types of orchids and fungi.

 Q: Why do leaves turn yellow in the fall?